starfive-tech/VisionFive2/README.md

 ## APPENDIX I: Generate Booting SD Card

 If you don't already use a local tftp server, then you probably want to make the TF card target; the default size is 16 GBs. **NOTE THIS WILL DESTROY ALL EXISTING DATA** on the target TF card; The `GPT` Partition Table for the TF card is recommended.

 #### Generate SD Card Image File

 We could generate a sdcard image file by the below command.
-The sdcard image file could be burned into sd card or tf card through `dd` command, or `rpi-imager` or `balenaEtcher` tool
+The sdcard image file could be copied to sd card or tf card through `dd` command, or `rpi-imager` or `balenaEtcher` tool

 ```
 $ make -j$(nproc)